By Michael Martin Meléndrez

-For example, “Humic acid is the substance of humus.”
-The terms “humus” and “organic matter” are often confused and used interchangeably: Organic matter is certainly an excellent way to remineralize a soil that has been leached or has no chemical reaction, such as the situation in some sands.
-In such cases, sand with a low cation exchange capacity (CEC) will have difficulty holding onto the cations of plant nutrition, as those ions will easily leach deep into the soil and be lost to plant nutrient uptake.
+Applying organic matter is certainly an excellent way to remineralize a soil that has been leached or has no chemical reactions, such as with some sands.
+Sand with a low cation exchange capacity (CEC) has difficulty holding onto the cations of nutrients, and these cations can easily leach deep into the soil and become unavailable for plant uptake.

-Equally difficult will be the ability to hold onto water in a sandy soil when arid conditions prevail and humus is lacking.
-When dealing with sand, a situation of “feast or famine” will be a constant problem, as the water and the nutrients will be available only for a short time after it’s applied.
-Cation exchange capacity is all about the electronegativity potential of the soil, and, in the case of a sandy soil, it’s the biomolecules of humus that will help retain water in soil along with the ionized plant nutrients coming from the natural cycling of organic biomass, compost or other sources of fertilizer.
+Sandy soils are also unable to hold onto water when arid conditions prevail and humus is lacking.
+Sands reside in a condition of “feast or famine,” since water and nutrients are only available for a short time after they are applied.
+Biomolecules of humus can help retain water and the ionized nutrients that are produced by the natural cycling of organic biomass, compost, or other sources of fertilizer.

-The electronegativity factor of the humic acids is the key in developing and maintaining a healthy and sustainable soil.
-In the case of a sustainable agricultural program, organic certified farm or an urban landscape it can be decaying organic matter such as compost that’s the source of the minerals; in essence it’s fertilizer in an organic form.
-This is why it’s important to know what the nutrient analysis of the compost is, and what sources of ingredients were used to make the stuff.
-What’s forgotten or just misunderstood is that it’s humus that is the biomolecule and not the decomposing organic matter, such as compost.
+The electronegativity factor of humic acids is key in developing and maintaining a healthy and sustainable soil.
+The source of these humic acids in a sustainable agricultural program, organic certified farm, or urban landscape can be decaying organic matter such as compost.
+In essence, this is fertilizer in an organic form.
+It is therefore important to know the ingredient source and the nutrient analysis of your compost.

-Humus is powerful stuff, and a tiny amount can give a huge measurable result.
-We’ve seen as little as 40 total pounds on an acre of farmland increase the yield of a crop dramatically.
+Humus is powerful stuff, and a tiny amount can produce a huge measurable result.
+We have seen as little as 40 total pounds on an acre of farmland increase the yield of a crop dramatically.

 The Physics of Humic Acid

-Micronutrient exchange and water availability are improved with humus (humic acids) in the soil, and here’s why.
-Humic acids are extremely important as a medium for transporting nutrients from the soil to the plant because the humic acids can hold onto the ionized nutrient, preventing them from leaching.
-The humic acids are then attracted to the depletion zone of the plant root carrying with it water and the cations of plant nutrients needed by the plant.
+Humic acids are extremely important as a medium for transporting nutrients from the soil to the plant because they can hold onto ionized nutrients, preventing them from leaching away.
+Humic acids are also attracted to the depletion zone of the plant root.
+When they arrive at the roots, they bring along water and nutrients the plant needs.

-Since the root’s negative charge is greater than the biomolecules of humic acid’s negative charge, scientists theorize that the micronutrients are taken up by a plant’s root and absorbed by the plant’s circulation system.
+Since the root’s negative charge is greater than humic acid biomolecules’ negative charge, scientists theorize that the micronutrients are taken up by the plant’s root and are absorbed by the plant’s circulation system.
 Some of the micronutrients are released from the humic acid molecule as they enter the root membrane, but we are now realizing that the plant will also uptake some of the lighter molecular-weight humic acids as well.
-In essence, the humic substances are chelating the cations such as magnesium (Mg2+), calcium (Ca2+), and iron (Fe2+).
-By chelating the ions, they increase the availability of these cations to organisms, including plants.
-Remember, humus is even more critical for plant nutrient availability and uptake if you don’t have healthy mycorrhizal relationships
+In essence, the humic substances are chelating such cations as magnesium (Mg2+), calcium (Ca2+), and iron (Fe2+).
+Through chelation, humic substances increase the availability of these cations to plants.

-Given that we can measure the percentage of calories in compost that are coming from protein (the amino acids), carbohydrates and fats, we can also measure the lack of humus-making potential of compost.
-In other words, even in supreme-quality compost, the percentage of calories coming from amino acids (protein) will be less than 5 percent.
-Since it is difficult to rely on the perfect amino acid ratio in compost because of manufacturing quality control and ingredient consistency, we cannot predict a 100 percent efficient conversion of all these amino acids into the humic substances, therefore compost or other soil amendments of organic matter are not a dependable or a reliable way of increasing soil humic substances.
+Scientists can measure the percentage of calories in compost that come from proteins (the amino acids), carbohydrates, and fats.
+This enables them to measure the lack of humus-making potential of compost.
+Even in supreme-quality compost, the percentage of calories coming from amino acids (protein) is less than 5 percent.
+Since it is difficult to rely on the perfect amino acid ratio in compost because of differing manufacturing quality controls and ingredient consistency, we cannot predict a 100 percent efficient conversion of all these amino acids into humic substances.
+Compost or other soil amendments of organic matter are therefore not a reliable way of increasing soil humic substances.

-To do so would require such a huge amount of compost, it could lead to overdosing the site with nutrients.
+Attempting to add adequate amounts of humic acid through application of compost would require such a huge amount that it could lead to overdosing the site with nutrients.
 In fact, the better the quality of the compost, the more concentrated the nutrients will be, and the less you should use.
-For example, in the case of our TTP Supreme Compost we say to use it sparingly, never more than 60 pounds per 1,000 square feet or 2,600 pounds per acre, and that’s assuming that no other fertilizer is being used at the same time.
-Although it’s a great fertilizer, this amount is not enough bulk or protein to be a significant source of humus formation, therefore humus supplementation is necessary if you want humus.
-You can also measure the quantity of humic acid in a compost product at a qualified lab, and if you did so, you will find that a good quality compost will measure around 5 to 8 percent humic acids, which is not much.
+In the case of our TTP Supreme Compost, for example, we recommend using it sparingly – never more than 60 pounds per 1,000 square feet or 2,600 pounds per acre.
+And this is assuming no other fertilizer is being used at the same time.

+Humus supplementation is necessary if you want humus.
+You can measure the quantity of humic acid in a compost product at a qualified lab.
+A good quality compost will measure around 5 to 8 percent humic acids.

-The point is that you must know what the tool in your toolbox is for, otherwise if the only tool you have is a hammer, everything will look like a nail.
-One obvious benefit of humus we have seen at our Arboretum in Los Lunas, New Mexico, has been the aggregation of clay, making the clay more porous, soft, aerobic, with better drainage, resulting in deeper root growth of all plants (see accompanying before and after images of the clay).
-The site was purchased in 1986 with clay soil 12 feet deep and a pH ranging from 8.3 to 9.2, so alkaline that in the winter the site would turn white.
+One obvious benefit of humus we have seen at our Arboretum in Los Lunas, New Mexico, has been the aggregation of clay.
+This aggregation has made the clay more porous, soft, and aerobic, with better drainage, resulting in deeper root growth of all plants.
+The site was purchased in 1986 with clay soil 12 feet deep and a pH ranging from 8.3 to 9.2 – so alkaline that in the winter the site would turn white.